 Introduction

-To evaluate the efficacy and safety of the Paxman scalp cooling system in preventing alopecia in Japanese patients with breast cancer.
+To evaluate the efficacy and safety of the Paxman scalp cooling system in the prevention of alopecia in Japanese breast cancer patients.

 Methods

 This prospective study included 143 Japanese women with breast cancer who received (neo)adjuvant chemotherapy.
-Scalp cooling was performed 30 minutes before, during, and 90 minutes after each chemotherapy infusion.
+Scalp cooling was performed 30 minutes before, during and 90 minutes after each chemotherapy infusion.
 The primary outcomes were the percentage of patients with grade 3 alopecia (more than 50% hair loss) and the use of a wig or cap one month after the last infusion.
-Symptoms such as headache, fatigue, and chills were also evaluated.
+In addition, symptoms such as headache, fatigue and chills were assessed.

 Results

 Of the 143 patients, 122 completed chemotherapy.
-Of these, 60.7% had grade 3 alopecia one month after treatment.
-Among the 79 patients who completed scalp cooling throughout chemotherapy, 45.6% experienced grade 3 alopecia.
-In comparison, 88.3% of patients who discontinued cooling early (typically after the first cycle) had grade 3 alopecia.
+Of these, the 60.7% presented with grade 3 alopecia one month after treatment.
+Of the 79 patients who completed scalp cooling for the duration of chemotherapy, the 45.6% experienced grade 3 alopecia.
+In comparison, the 88.3% of patients who discontinued cooling early (usually after the first cycle) developed grade 3 alopecia.

 Analysis

-Scalp cooling significantly reduced the rate of alopecia in patients who used it for the entire treatment.
-The study also showed that the type of chemotherapy influences effectiveness: regimens based on taxanes and anthracyclines showed better hair preservation results.
+Scalp cooling significantly reduced the rate of alopecia in those patients who used it throughout treatment.
+The study also showed that the type of chemotherapy influences efficacy: taxane- and anthracycline-based regimens had better hair preservation results.

-The Paxman system showed moderate efficacy in preventing alopecia, with better results in patients who completed the cooling treatment, especially those receiving taxane-based chemotherapy regimens.
+The Paxman system showed moderate efficacy in preventing alopecia, with better results in patients who completed cooling treatment, especially those who received chemotherapy with taxane-based regimens.

-The most common side effects were headaches, fatigue, and chills, though these were mild in most cases.
+The most common side effects were headaches, fatigue and chills, although these were mild in most cases.
 Some patients reported jaw pain due to the fit of the cooling cap.

-The study did not include a control group, but used the results of patients who discontinued cooling as a comparison.
-This may introduce some bias, though the results support the effectiveness of cooling.
+The study did not include a control group, but the results of patients who discontinued cooling were used as a comparison.
+This may introduce some bias, although the results support the efficacy of cooling.

 Quality of Life and Psychological Outcomes

-Despite positive results in mitigating hair loss, almost all patients (86.1%) used a wig or cap one month after chemotherapy, suggesting strong social pressure regarding physical appearance.
+Despite the positive results in mitigating hair loss, almost all patients (86.1%) wore a wig or cap one month after chemotherapy, suggesting strong social pressure regarding physical appearance.

-• Reduction in Alopecia Risk: Patients who completed cooling had an alopecia rate of 45.6%, while those who discontinued had a rate of 89.3%.
+- Alopecia Risk Reduction: The patients who completed the cooling had an alopecia rate of 45.6%, while those that discontinued it had a rate of 89.3%.

-• Relative Risk (RR): The alopecia rate was significantly lower in patients who completed cooling.
+- Relative Risk (RR): The rate of alopecia was significantly lower in patients who completed cooling.

-• Type of Chemotherapy: Docetaxel and cyclophosphamide (TC) regimens showed a higher degree of hair loss than anthracycline and taxane-based regimens.
+- Type of chemotherapy: The docetaxel and cycloposfamide (CT) regimens showed a greater degree of hair loss than the anthracycline- and taxane-based regimens.

 Conclusion

-The Paxman scalp cooling system is moderately effective in preventing alopecia in Japanese patients with breast cancer receiving chemotherapy.
+The Paxman scalp cooling system is moderately effective in preventing alopecia in Japanese breast cancer patients receiving chemotherapy.

 Document Analysis Method

-In today’s digital age, artificial intelligence (AI) has transformed the way we process and understand information.
-Using advanced AI tools, we have summarised and analysed a key scientific document to facilitate understanding.
-This article provides an accessible overview of the efficacy and safety of scalp cooling to prevent chemotherapy-induced alopecia, offering valuable information for both patients and healthcare professionals.
+In today's digital age, artificial intelligence (AI) has transformed the way we process and understand information.
+Using advanced AI tools, we have summarised and analysed a key scientific paper to make it easier to understand.
+This article offers accessible insight into the efficacy and safety of scalp cooling to prevent chemotherapy-induced alopecia, providing valuable information for both patients and healthcare professionals.

-For those interested in exploring further, the complete PDF document is available for download below.
-This file contains all information and analyses on the efficacy and safety of scalp cooling in the prevention of chemotherapy-induced alopecia.
+For those interested in further details, the full PDF document is available for download below.
+This file contains all the information and analyses carried out on the efficacy and safety of scalp cooling in the prevention of chemotherapy-induced alopecia.